R3Conclave/conclave-core-sdk/docs/docs/writing-hello-world.md

 The sample "hello world" enclave just reverses whatever string is passed into it.
 We'll do these things to make our own version of the hello enclave project:

 1. Configure Gradle.
-At this time Conclave projects must use Gradle as their build system.
-1. Implement an enclave object that accepts both local calls from the host, and encrypted messages from a client.
+1. Implement an enclave object that accepts encrypted messages from a client.
-1. Write the host program that loads the enclave.
+1. Configure the host program to run as a web server.
-1. Run the host and enclave in simulation and debug modes.
+1. Run the host and enclave in mock, simulation and debug modes.
 1. Write the client that sends the enclave encrypted messages via the host.

 ## Configure your modules